joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/12/movies/roger-corman-streaming-guide.html

 **At Art Auctions Market Seeks Its Footing After Stumbling Sales and a Hack at Christie’s**\
-`Speculation drove art prices to new heights during the pandemic, but declining prices and a cyberattack ignited new worries.`\
+`Speculation drove art prices to new heights during the pandemic, but declining sales and a cyberattack ignited new worries.`\
 https://nytimes.com/2024/05/12/arts/design/will-auctions-revive-art-market.html

 **J.D.
 Vance Says He Would Accept the Election Results, With a Caveat**\